 - The Google Walk-Out was “the most dramatic turning point in the history of social tech and civic tech:” It was the “first time there was an organized labor movement at a major technology company.
 That’s radical.
 That’s stunning.
 That’s transformative.”

-- Government is not equipped to rein in big tech: “How many members of Congress, especially before this last wave of congress people came, could install a smart app on their smartphone?
+- The government is not equipped to rein in big tech: “How many members of Congress, especially before this last wave of congresspeople came, could install a smart app on their smartphone?
 Yea, it’s like on one hand.”
 Imagine if there was a member of the Finance Committee in the Senate who said, “I’ve never had a bank account; I don’t know how to use an ATM; I don’t really know anything about money but I’ve got a nephew and he’s got a bank account.”
-In its current state, government is not equipped to regulate or mitigate technology.
+In its current state, the government is not equipped to regulate or mitigate technology.
 It is out of their depth.

 - Designs need to change at a fundamental level: Business practices that make more money off of more data need to change.
 Alternatives must exist.